Kaisaan/projects/README.md

 **Info**: Popful Mail is one of the more underrated titles by Nihon Falcom.
 There are multiple versions released but the only one that was officially localized (though poorly translated) was the Sega CD version.
 The PCE-CD version of the game is also popular and recently Forrealsyall made a full [translated playthough](https://www.youtube.com/playlist?list=PLj4ote4X6Yf5svx1ZDcXNomVAGbjJB7NJ) of the game.
 Which made me interested in trying to hack it to insert their translation.
 Big thanks to [X-pert74](https://bsky.app/profile/x-pert74.bsky.social) for bringing this to my attention!
 **Progress**: I found the game's text and managed to edit it.
 But the font is very large it would be ideal to support ASCII encoding.
 **Notes**: Game uses Shift-JIS encoding.
-**Status**: I will need to look more into this as I'm not very familliar with HuC6280 assembly.
+**Status**: I will need to look more into this as I'm not very familiar with HuC6280 assembly.

 # Wizardry XTH: Academy of Frontier (PS2) Translation
 **Info**: This is another game that my great friend Sugunii wants to see in English.
 This game also has a sequel, *Wizardry XTH 2: Unlimited Students*, also for the PS2.